-A new agreement and payment model known as the Total Cost of Care (TCOC) Model was adopted in January 2019 and is intended to span a ten-year period, as long as Maryland meets the performance model requirements.
-There is also an opportunity to propose that a different model by considered for adoption during 2026.
+or sooner, CMS will consider whether to expand the model to be an ongoing model, and if the model is not expanded, then CMS will consider Maryland's proposal for a new model in 2026 and provide a decision by December 31, 2026.
 The TCOC Model promotes care coordination across both hospital and non-hospital settings with the investment of resources in patient-centered care teams and primary care enhancements.
 It requires Maryland to set a Statewide Integrated Health Improvement Strategy that tracks improvements in hospital quality as well as care transformation and population health goals with increased provider payments based on demonstrated improvement in quality measures and the level of achievement for care transformation and population health goals.
+The provider payments are transformation and population health goals.